 The greatest Athenian political figure of the age was a man named Pericles.
 He was of noble birth himself, but nevertheless believed wholeheartedly in democracy.
 He dominated Athens’s government for several decades from his position on the Council of Archontes, introducing many reforms meant to expand citizen participation in the city’s affairs.
-He arranged for jury members to be paid for their service, thus making it easier for them to judge their peers in court, as Solon had intended; he also arranged payment for bureaucrats to keep jobs in government from devolving exclusively to wealthy men of leisure who were divorced from the needs of the masses; he introduced a Council of 500, consisting of 500 ordinary citizens chosen by lot, to assist the Council of Archontes in making laws and administrating them.
+He arranged for jury members to be paid for their service, thus making it easier for them to judge their peers in court, as Solon had intended; he also arranged payment for bureaucrats in order to keep jobs in government from devolving exclusively to wealthy men of leisure who were divorced from the needs of the masses; he introduced a Council of 500, consisting of 500 ordinary citizens chosen by lot, to assist the Council of Archontes in making laws and administrating them.
 Perhaps most importantly of all, though, he set the tone of public discourse through his love of philosophy and beauty in all its forms; the personality of Athens as a whole became to a large extent the personality of Pericles the individual.
 His people loved him, and he loved his people.

 In one of his speeches, Pericles described Athens’s most noble qualities as he saw them, whilst inadvertently capturing as well some of the overweening arrogance that marked both this man and his city — an arrogance which was already coming to annoy and antagonize many of the other Greek cities: